Azure/azure-quickstart-templates/jenkins-cicd-vmss/README.md

 6. Proceed management operations as need.

-### Manage the VMSS
+### Manage VMSS

 The VMSS components are created in a separate resource group whose name is provided in the ARM template parameter **VM Resource Group**, you could access and manage them via the Azure portal.
 ![](images/vmss-resources.png)

-### Connect to the HelloWorld Java Web App
+### Connect to HelloWorld Java Web App

-1. The website URL of the Java web app could be found in the output of the Jenkins job (see this [section](#connect-to-jenkins-anonymously)), or in the `vmss-public-ip` component in the separate resource group for VMSS components.
+1. The website URL of the Java web app could be found in the output of the Jenkins job (see this [section](#check-jenkins-build-job-status)), or in the `vmss-public-ip` component in the separate resource group for VMSS components.

    ![](images/vmss-publicip.png)